-Let us define the expressions generated during reduction and construction as intermediate expression collectively called IE. These expressions have mixed form of RCL 2000 and RFOPL expressions, that is, they contain quantifiers as well as OE terms.
-Note that RCL 2000 and RFOPL expressions are also intermediate expressions
+Let us define the expressions generated during reduction and construction as intermediate expressions.
+These expressions have a mixed form of RCL 2000 and RFOPL expressions; that is, they contain quantifiers as well as OE terms.
+Note that RCL 2000 and RFOPL expressions are also intermediate expressions.